talktogproject/ethicsteacher/integrity-misconduct.md

 ### **Data fabrication or falsification**

-In an infamous case of scientific fraud, a social psychologist published papers using [data that he claimed he collected, but were made up or modified to suit his research hypotheses](https://www.apa.org/science/about/psa/2011/12/diederik-stapel).
+In an infamous case of scientific fraud, a social psychologist published papers using [datasets that were made up or modified to suit his research hypotheses](https://www.apa.org/science/about/psa/2011/12/diederik-stapel).
 Many papers had been retracted, and a report stated that the misconduct had negatively affected the careers of colleagues and graduate students who published papers with him.

 ### **Plagiarism**